Backlash (2004)

-The 2004 Backlash was the sixth Backlash professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held exclusively for wrestlers from the promotion's Raw brand division.
-The event took place on April 18, 2004, at Rexall Place in Edmonton, Alberta, Canada, thus being the only Backlash event held outside the continental United States until the 2023 event.
-The concept of the pay-per-view was based around the backlash from WrestleMania XX.
+The 2004 Backlash was a professional wrestling pay-per-view (PPV) event produced by the American promotion World Wrestling Entertainment (WWE).
+It was the sixth annual Backlash and took place on April 18, 2004, at Rexall Place in Edmonton, Alberta, Canada, which was the only Backlash event held outside the continental United States until the 2023 event.
+It was held exclusively for wrestlers from the promotion's Raw brand division, which made it the first brand-exclusive Backlash after the previous two years also featured wrestlers from SmackDown!.
+The concept of the event was based around the backlash from WrestleMania XX.

-The main event was a triple threat match for the World Heavyweight Championship involving reigning champion and hometown hero Chris Benoit versus Triple H versus Shawn Michaels, which Benoit won after forcing Michaels to submit to the sharpshooter.
-One of the predominant matches on the card was Randy Orton versus Cactus Jack in a hardcore match for the WWE Intercontinental Championship.
+The main event was a triple threat match for the World Heavyweight Championship involving reigning champion and hometown talent Chris Benoit versus Triple H versus Shawn Michaels, which Benoit won after forcing Michaels to submit to the sharpshooter.
+One of the predominant matches on the card was Randy Orton versus Mick Foley in a hardcore match for the WWE Intercontinental Championship.
 Orton won the match and retained the title after pinning Cactus following an RKO.
 Another primary match on the undercard was Edge versus Kane, which Edge won by pinfall after executing a spear.

 Production

 Background

 The event was held at Rexall Place in Edmonton, Alberta, Canada.

-Backlash is a pay-per-view (PPV) event that was established by World Wrestling Entertainment (WWE) in 1999.
-The concept of the pay-per-view was based around the backlash from WWE's flagship event, WrestleMania.
-The 2004 event was the sixth Backlash and featured the backlash from WrestleMania XX.
-It was scheduled to take place on April 18, 2004, at Rexall Place in Edmonton, Alberta, Canada, being the first Backlash held outside the United States.
-While the previous two years had featured wrestlers from both the Raw and SmackDown! brand divisions, the 2004 event was held exclusively for Raw.
+Backlash is a professional wrestling pay-per-view (PPV) event that was established by the American promotion World Wrestling Entertainment (WWE) in 1999.
+The concept is based around the backlash from WWE's flagship event, WrestleMania.
+The sixth event featured the backlash from WrestleMania XX and it was scheduled to take place on April 18, 2004, at Rexall Place in Edmonton, Alberta, Canada, being the first Backlash held outside the United States.
+While the previous two years had featured wrestlers from both the Raw and SmackDown! brand divisions, the 2004 event was held exclusively for Raw, which made it the first brand-exclusive Backlash.